MalakaSupun/MS_Stopwatch-Timer-With-AudioPlay/README.md

 ![Functions](https://user-images.githubusercontent.com/71941117/190486218-ad8a415f-b638-407e-8b84-fa5d34abc057.gif)

 ### 1 .
 Stopwatch  ...............
-Just like a stop watch, application will start running on and as soon as the 'Start' button pressed.
+Just like a stop watch, application will start running on and as soon as the 'Start' button pressed. <br />
 But if we started timer operations, you need to toggle the 'Stopwatch' button first.

+See the Gif for further assistance.....

 ### 2 .
 Timer ....................